ENG517/Procedure/hassell/p-product/feature/process-guitar-wiring-prep-materials.md

 ### 5. Tin the Wires

-1. Apply a small amount of solder to the stripped ends of the five wires you just cut AND the humbucker hot and ground wires.
+Apply a small amount of solder to the stripped ends of the five wires you just cut AND the humbucker hot and ground wires, just enough to coat the ends.
 This will make it easier to solder them to the pots.

+### 6. Prepare the Capacitor

+If the capacitor has extra long legs, cut each leg to just under 0.5 inches.

 ---

+## Next Steps

+Once your materials are prepped, you're ready to start putting things together.
+Move on to the next guide.